Sabrent Rocket 4 review: An affordable PCIe 4.0 SSD with real-world skills

 Cons

-The Sabrent Rocket 4 is well behind the PCIe 4 curve in benchmarks, but still delivers good real world performance.
+The Sabrent Rocket 4 is well behind the PCle 4 curve in benchmarks, but still delivers good real world performance.
 A cheap option for your PS5.

 Sabrent's Rocket 4 was one of the first PCIe 4 SSDs out of the gate.
 It's not even close to newer PCIe 4 NVMe SSDs on sustained throughput benchmarks.